 If the charity concerned agrees, we publish the comprehensive review and approved supporting materials (with any agreed-upon revisions) on our website and list the charity as “Reviewed.”
-If the charity does not agree to the review being published, we list the charity on our site as “Considered*” and don’t publish the review or supporting materials (unless the supporting materials are approved separately).
+If the charity does not agree to the review being published, we list the charity on our site as “Declined to be Reviewed/Published” and don’t publish the review or supporting materials (unless the supporting materials are approved separately).

 After the research on the comprehensive reviews is finished, but before the writing is finished, the research team solicits feedback from the board evaluations sub-committee.
 After that, and still before writing is finished, our executive director and the research staff each individually decide whether each of the charities for which we’ve conducted a comprehensive review should be a Top Charity, a Standout Charity, or neither—or if we are not certain.
 We compare lists and discuss each charity.
 In some cases we are very certain and agree with each other; in others we disagree, or some of us are not sure what status was appropriate for a particular charity.

 After an extensive conversation on the subject, we reach a decision about each charity.
 We continue to talk over the next few days however, to make sure we are all comfortable with the decisions.
 We’re limited in how much detail we can provide about this decision process, since most of it has to do with specific aspects of individual charities.
 We know how we plan to categorize each charity before we reach out to any of them about publication of their review.